-1. Now that more Target stores are checking the cards being used for Redbird loads and forbidding anything that doesn’t have a name on it, you can use the Paypal Business Debit card instead.
-The card has your name printed on it and comes with a PIN, so you’ll have no problem using it at Target.
+1. Nowadays, more Target stores are checking the cards being used for Redbird loads and forbidding anything that doesn’t have a name on it.
+So the Paypal Business Debit card is a great alternative.
+The card has your name printed on it and comes with a PIN.
+You’ll have no problem using it at Target.

 You can generate an additional 2% cash back by using the Fidelity Rewards American Express credit card for the initial Amex gift card purchase.
 Using the Barclay Arrival Plus World Elite MasterCard instead would generate 2.2% in travel rewards, an amount that drops down to 2.1% in November.

 All of that being said, this isn’t a long-term manufactured spending strategy.
-Paypal is notorious for shutting accounts down and then holding onto the funds for months before releasing them back to the accountholder.
-I don’t recommend going this route unless you’re ok with the possibility of getting your Paypal account shut down and have a back-up plan for paying off that $4,000 credit card bill.
+Paypal is notorious for shutting accounts down and withholding the funds for months.
+I don’t recommend going this route unless you’re ok with the possibility of getting your Paypal account shut down.
+You definitely should have a back-up plan for paying off that $4,000 credit card bill.

 I’ve been using PayPal My Cash cards sparsely over the past few months to liquidate Amex gift cards.
 It’s only this month that I’ve managed to hit the maximum $4,000 load limit.
-So far there have been no repercussions, but that could well change and I’m very quickly unloading my Paypal balance via money orders and regular spend to reduce any potential blowback.
+So far, there have been no repercussions, however that could well change.
+So I’m very quickly unloading my Paypal balance via money orders and regular spend to reduce any potential blowback.

 Have you used Paypal Reload cards for manufactured spending?
 Please share any experiences with account shut downs in the comment section.